appacademy/SWEO-Part-Time-Resources/1-Module/3-week/2-day/README.md

   1. `npm install <version>` (if not installed)
   2. `npm use <version>`

-### NPM - Node Package Manager

-- We run `npm install` in __EACH__ project
-  - IF it has one/both of these files

-`package.json`

-- This is like a grocery list you make before you go to the store

-`package-lock.json`

-- This is like the receipt you get back after shopping at the grocery store

 ### Using Node

 - Open a node REPL with `node`